hivan001/ZedPD-WebApp/README.md

 # Fort Hope - WebApp
 This is a web application for a side game project of mine called Fort Hope.
 Fort Hope is a game being developed using the Unreal Engine.
 Details about the game can be found on the web app.
 This web app provides a means for me to provide details about the game, post updates to development while allowing other users to create accounts and create their own posts regarding the game.
+This web application is currently not hosted on a public server yet.

 In order to run this web application locally on your browser, follow the steps below: